North Carolina Plumbing Exams

 Procedures for Getting a License: A candidate for a plumbing license must take and pass a two part exam, one part covering business and law and the other covering trade knowledge.

-How to Apply for the Test: The application to take the test can be found online at Application.
+How to Apply for the Test: The application to take the test can be found online at Application and Examination Process.
 The application should be mailed to:

 State Board of Examiners of Plumbing, Heating & Fire Sprinklers